imCodePartnerAB/imcms/docs/getting-started/setup/developer.rst

 * git
 * Maven 3+
-* Your favorite IDE or text editor
+* Your favorite IDE, text editor or even only terminal

 Download sources
 ----------------